GoogleChrome/web.dev/src/site/content/en/learn/css/animations/index.md

 You can set which direction the timeline runs over your keyframes with [animation-direction](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-direction):

-- `normal`: the default value, which is forwards
+- `normal`: the default value, which is forwards.
-- `reverse`: runs backwards over your timeline
+- `reverse`: runs backwards over your timeline.
-- `alternate`: for each animation iteration, the timeline will run forwards or backwards in sequence
+- `alternate`: for each animation iteration, the timeline will run forwards or backwards in sequence.
-- `alternate-reverse`: the reverse of `alternate`
+- `alternate-reverse`: the reverse of `alternate`.

 ### `animation-delay`